Damon Stoudamire: Early life

-Stoudamire was born to Willie Stoudamire and Liz Washington in Portland, Oregon; he was the only child, with three stepsisters; his parents never married.
+Stoudamire was born to Willie Stoudamire and Liz Washington in Portland, Oregon; he was an only child with three stepsisters; his parents never married.
 Willie Stoudamire moved away to Milwaukee, Wisconsin, to work in a brewery when Damon was seven years old.
 Stoudamire was raised by his mother, Liz, and his grandmother, Wanda Stoudamire-Matthews.

 While Stoudamire was growing up, his uncles, Charles and Anthony Stoudamire, got him involved in sports, mainly basketball and football.
 They acted as fathers and personal coaches to Stoudamire in his younger years, as he grew up watching his favorite player, Nate Archibald, and attempted to pattern his game after his childhood hero.
 As he grew older, Stoudamire began to play basketball at Irving Park in the Portland–Irvington neighborhood and at the Matt Dishman Community Center in Portland.

 Stoudamire attended Holy Redeemer grade school (a Catholic school) and Harriet Tubman Middle School, then attended Woodrow Wilson High School.
 During his junior year in high school, his grandmother Wanda died of cancer.
 He would later tattoo Wanda's face and her address on his left arm in remembrance.
 He was expected to attend and play basketball at Oregon, but chose to attend Arizona instead.